 - 1. What are the right security definitions?

 - 2. Algorithm complexity definitions

 - 3. Security proofs not required?

 - 4. Quality of prior cryptanalysis

-- ii.
+ii.
 Performance analysis

-- 1. Parameters & key sizes

-- 2. Time to perform operations
+- 1. Parameters & key sizes - 2.
+Time to perform operations

-- iii.
+iii.
 Practical deployment

-- 1. Ease of implementation, ease of use, misuse resistance
+1. Ease of implementation, ease of use, misuse resistance

-- iv.
+iv.
 IPR stuff (not sure if here or in 3a)

-- 1. If can make license free than it's a big advantage, but not required

-- v.
-Questions we have

-- 1. How is the timeline?
+- 1. If can make license free than it's a big advantage, but not required - v.
+Questions we have - 1.
+How is the timeline?
 Too fast?
-Too slow?

-- 2. Should all the proposals be on the same schedule, or should we try to "fast-track" those proposals that seem more mature?

-- 3. Should we just focus on encryption and signatures, or should we also consider other functionalities like stateful signatures and key establishment?

-- 4. How many "bits of security" do we need against quantum attacks?

-- 5. How can we encourage more work on quantum cryptanalysis?
-Maybe we could pose some more "challenge problems"?

-- 6. If we want to standardize some post-quantum cryptosystem that has worse parameters (such as key length) than our currently-deployed crypto, this may have consequences for higher-level protocols and applications.
+Too slow? - Should all the proposals be on the same schedule, or should we try to "fast-track" those proposals that seem more mature?
+[An alternative of this question is how to determine a candidate is mature for standardization.] - 3.
+Should we just focus on encryption and signatures, or should we also consider other functionalities like stateful signatures and key establishment? - 4.
+How many "bits of security" do we need against quantum attacks? - 5.
+How can we encourage more work on quantum cryptanalysis?
+Maybe we could pose some more "challenge problems"? - 6.
+If we want to standardize some post-quantum cryptosystem that has worse parameters (such as key length) than our currentlydeployed crypto, this may have consequences for higher-level protocols and applications.
 How can we encourage people to study these issues?
 For instance, I would feel more confident if we had some more prototype implementations of post-quantum TLS and IKE protocols.

-- 7. Ftc....

-- 4) Conclusion

-- a.
-Restate our role in managing process
+[I think we shall encourage the submitters to provide any perspectives on "dropping" the proposed algorithms to the existing protocols such as TLS and IKE.] - 7.
+Etc.... - 4) Conclusion - a.
+Restate our role in managing process - b.

-- b.
 We don't have all the answers.
-We want feedback
+We want feedback - c.

-- c.
 Contact info (pqc@nist.gov NSA gets this email as well.
-Need new email?)

-- i.
+Need new email?
+(We need a new e-mail reflect.
+It will need some people who will in the team, not necessarily cryptographers.) - i.
 Mention pqc forum for discussion